ubinfie/ubinfie.github.io/about.md

 ### Joining

-Please let us know in #mmicro-blogsite that you wish to join the editorial board.
+Please let us know that you wish to join the editorial board (in the appropriate place 😉)
-(Don't know where to find this?
-Then this message probably isn't for you!)

 ### Leaving